melaniefp/intro_to_ML_DSC6135/docs/README.md

 Homeworks will be released/described at the end of class, every two days.
-There will be short quizzes at the beginning of each day.
+There will be short quizzes/review of concepts at the beginning of each day.

 ## Requirements and Grading